crowdsecurity/cs-nginx-bouncer/README.md

 # Configuration

-The configuration file loaded by nginx is `/etc/nginx/conf.d/crowdsec_nginx.conf`, but you shouldn't have to edit it, the relevant configuration file being `/usr/local/lua/crowdsec/crowdsec.conf` :
+The configuration file loaded by nginx is `/etc/nginx/conf.d/crowdsec_nginx.conf`, but you shouldn't have to edit it, the relevant configuration file being `/etc/crowdsec/cs-nginx-bouncer/crowdsec.conf` :

 ```
 API_URL=http://localhost:8080                 <-- the API url
 API_KEY=                                      <-- the API Key generated with `cscli bouncers add -n <bouncer_name>`
 LOG_FILE=/tmp/lua_mod.log                     <-- path to log file
-CACHE_EXPIRATION=1                            <-- in seconds
+CACHE_EXPIRATION=1                            <-- in seconds : how often is the yes/no decisions for an IP refreshed
-CACHE_SIZE=1000                               <-- cache size
+CACHE_SIZE=1000                               <-- cache size : how many simulatenous entries are kept in
 ```

 # How it works